an2n/semver-auto/README.md

 ## Upcoming Features

 - Include the -h and --help flags.
-- Incorporate optionalDependencies into the list of dependencies.
 - Unit Testing integration for enhanced script reliability.
 - Release as open source, fostering collaboration and transparency.